litestar-org/litestar/docs/usage/10-openapi.md

 The schema in the above is an instance of the `OpenAPI` pydantic model, and you can interact with it as you would with any other pydantic model

-### OpenAPI Controller
+### The OpenAPI Controller

-Starlite includes a pre-configured router called `OpenAPIController` which offers two endpoints:
+Starlite includes a pre-configured controller called `OpenAPIController` which exposes two endpoints:

-1. a schema download endpoint
+1. a schema download endpoint with the default path - `/schema`
-2. an HTML endpoint that serves a Redoc UI for the schema
+2. an HTML endpoint that serves a Redoc UI for the schema with the default path - `/schema/redoc`

 To enable this controller simply add it to the app route handlers or a router, e.g.: